dkoslicki/CommonKmers/README.md

 julia -p 48 Classify.jl -d /path/to/CommonKmersData/ -o /path/to/output/file.profile -i /path/to/input/file.fastq -Q C -k sensitive -j /path/to/./jellyfish -q /path/to/./query_per_sequence --normalize
 ```

-Only FASTQ files are acceptable input.
+FASTQ and FASTA files are acceptable input.
+Note that if FASTA files are used, no error correction will be done (which can lead to poor results).

 The optional flag ``--save_y`` will save the normalized common kmer counts into a file called ``/path/to/ouput/file.fastq-y30.txt``.
 After running the script with this flag, the script can then be re-run using the optional flag ``--re_run`` with a different ``--kind`` specified (this will significantly speed this and any other subsequent runs).
 Note that if you change the quality score ``-Q``, you must ``--save_y`` before you can use the ``--re_run`` flag again.